-However, at the time of release of VAST 4.1, Open Measurement does not cover the VPAID use case for Brand Safety/Blocking.
-Also, the interactivity focused replacement for VPAID has not been released.
+At the time of release of VAST 4.2, Open Measurement does not cover the VPAID use case for Brand Safety/Blocking.
 For these reasons, as well as general adoption times for new protocols, there will be a transition period where VPAID remains in use.
-During the transition period, VAST 4.1 tags will likely have both the AdVerifications node for Open Measurement, alongside a VPAID MediaFile element.
+During the transition period, VAST 4.2 tags will likely have both the AdVerifications node for Open Measurement, alongside a VPAID MediaFile element.